davorg/websiteguide/redflags/index.md

-# What to Ask Your Website Company: Red Flags & How to Spot a Bad Website Company
+# Red Flags & How to Spot a Bad Website Company

 ## Why You Need to Watch for Red Flags